Davide-sd/sympy-plot-backends/doc/source/modules/graphics/control.rst

 The plotting module will warn the user if the first mode of operation is being used with a ``lower_limit`` different than zero.

-**NOTE:**
+**NOTES:**

+* All the following examples are generated using Matplotlib.
+However, Bokeh can be used too, which allows for a better data exploration thanks to useful tooltips.
+Set ``backend=BB`` in the function call to use Bokeh.

-For technical reasons, all interactive-widgets plots in this documentation are created using Holoviz's Panel.
+* For technical reasons, all interactive-widgets plots in this documentation are created using Holoviz's Panel.
 Often, they will ran just fine with ipywidgets too.
 However, if a specific example uses the ``param`` library, then users will have to modify the params dictionary in order to make it work with ipywidgets.
 Refer to :ref:`interactive` module for more information.

 .. module:: spb.graphics.control